2016 Canadian Grand Prix

-Report

 Background

 Daniil Kvyat and Marcus Ericsson both took three-place grid penalties for causing avoidable accidents during the previous race in Monaco.
 After heavily damaging his car in an accident during the Monaco Grand Prix, Renault prepared a brand new Renault R.S.16 chassis for Jolyon Palmer for the race.

 Tyre supplier Pirelli made the soft, supersoft and ultrasoft tyres available to teams for the race.
 Renault and Haas chose radical tyre allocation strategies, with both teams avoiding the supersoft compound entirely.

 This also marked the 100th race start for Force India driver Sergio Pérez.

 Race report

 At the start Sebastian Vettel made a fast start to lead into the first corner ahead of the two Mercedes who touched slightly forcing Nico Rosberg off the track and Lewis Hamilton continued in 2nd place.
 However the race changed when a virtual safety car was deployed to remove Jenson Button's McLaren which had had an engine failure.
 Vettel pitted and lost out to Hamilton, Ferrari team principal Maurizio Arrivabene admitted later that the decision was "wrong".
 Hamilton won the race ahead of Vettel with Valtteri Bottas in the Williams claiming the final podium spot, Championship leader Rosberg could only manage 5th after suffering from a slow puncture and being forced to make an extra stop.